 My Adjustments

-How to get My Adjustments (MA)
+How to get My Adjustments

 Before you talk to an Adviser it may be helpful to do the following:

-• Think about the ways in which your condition has impacted on your studies in the past.
+• Think about the ways in which your condition has impacted on your studies in the past

 • Make a list of the support you have had during previous studying experiences – what has worked well and what not so well?

-• Find out as much as possible as about the modes of study and assessment your course will involve, and think about whether you may require any particular support or adjustments.
+• Find out as much as possible as about the modes of study and assessment your course will involve, and think about whether you may require any particular support or adjustments

 We will also give you advice and information about other support available at LSE.